gbouras13/pharokka/README.md

 mamba install -c bioconda pharokka
 ```

-Alternatively, the development version of pharokka can be installed manually via github.
+Alternatively, the development version of pharokka (which may include new, untested features) can be installed manually via github.

 `git clone https://github.com/gbouras13/pharokka.git`